 Do you want to position the glamping tents near the forest?
-Then see if you can place a little distance between the trees and the safari tents to ensure that there is enough space for daylight and wind to circulate, which will keep the tents well ventilated and enable them to dry easily.
+Then see if you can place a little distance between the trees and the safari tents to ensure that there is enough space for daylight and wind to circulate.
+This will keep the tents well ventilated and enable them to dry easily, which extends their lifespan.
 If the canvas is affected by algae growth or mould, use a mild 3% chlorine solution and a soft brush to remove these deposits.
 Make sure you rinse the canvas well with water afterwards.

 When you wish to place your glamping tents in a coastal location, it is advisable to take extra measures to keep your tent canvas beautiful.
 Ensure that salt deposits from the canvas and PVC roof are removed with a soft brush prior to and immediately after the holiday season, to keep your safari tent in good condition.
 Do not forget to clean the ends of the wooden frame, because sand and salt residues will cause the wood to remain wet for longer and can, therefore, lead to early rot.